Demonstration plant for carbon capture 2023

 You can read more about carbon capture, ARC’s project and results in the articles below:

-The pilot plant for carbon capture ran at ARC until April 2022.
-The aim was to test whether CO2 capture can be done on flue gas from a waste-to-energy plant and gain practical experience with carbon capture technology.
-The pilot studies are the first of their kind at a waste incineration plant.
+The pilot plant for carbon capture was operational at ARC until April 2022.
+The aim was to test if CO2 can be captured from flue gas from a waste-to-energy plant and gain practical experience with carbon capture technology.
+The pilot studies was the first of their kind at a waste incineration plant.

 This research article summarises a number of the experiences gained from the project.
 Such experience is relevant to future experiments with carbon capture technologies.

-CO2 capture process takes place by CO2’in the flue gas being captured with an amine-based solvent.
-This is broken down over time due to impurities in the flue gas.
+CO2 capture process takes place by capturing CO2 in the flue gas with an amine-based solvent.
+The solvent is broken down over time due to impurities in the flue gas.
 Experience from the pilot plant at ARC shows that the breakdown can lead to unwanted emissions, e.g. from flue gas, and also consists of corrosion products.
 Installing a filter to clean the solvent of impurities fixed the problem.

 The technology to capture CO2 and then transport it to either underground storage or for use in PtX (as a basis for the development of green fuels) is ready to be implemented.